Obscuretone/obscuretone.github.io/posts/sportsball.md

 This new system allowed the support team to log in as users without exposing or needing access to their plaintext passwords.
 While this transition was necessary, it was a frustrating process.
 It highlighted the challenges of improving data security and protecting user information while overcoming institutional resistance to change.
 By implementing this new authentication system, we moved towards better practices in data security, ensuring that sensitive information was handled with the necessary care and respect.

-## I’ve failed over and over and over again in my life and that is why I succeed. – Michael Jordan
+## "I’ve failed over and over and over again in my life and that is why I succeed."
+## – Michael Jordan

 Reflecting on this experience, the irony is striking.
 Despite the code quality, the company succeeded based on client lists and market perception rather than the actual quality of its software.
 It’s a stark reminder of how sometimes, a company can thrive despite having a system that’s deeply flawed.